qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 .. image:: /static/training_manual/labels/bad_street_labels.png
    :align: center

-This is not very useful!
-To make line labels behave, we'll need to edit some options.
+We will now reformat the :guilabel:`roads` layer labels so that they are easy to understand.

 * Hide the :guilabel:`Places` layer so that it doesn't distract you.
 * Activate labels for the :guilabel:`streets` layer as before.
-* Set the font :guilabel:`Size` to :kbd:`9` so that you can see more labels.
+* Set the font :guilabel:`Size` to :kbd:`10` so that you can see more labels.
-* Zoom in on the Swellendam town area.
+* Zoom in on the Swellendam town area (or the most built-up area of your dataset).
 * In the :guilabel:`Label tool` dialog's :guilabel:`Advanced` tab, choose the following settings: